emiliobasualdo/Byzantine-Reliable-Announcement-Server/README.md

 To simulate a hacker you can start a proxy server that can read, drop, edit and duplicate the packages sent between server and client
 1. Start the server on port X
 2. Start the hacker on port Y
-3. Start the client and tell him the server is at Y
+3. Start the client and tell him the server is listening on port Y

 ### Start the hacker
 Pass the port where the hacker will start, the ip and the port the server is listening to